Nebula-X-Development/Nebula-X/README.md

 you can currently Deploy Nebula through Netlify and also you can acces Nebula through our provided links which currently is run on playcode. we will improve this soon.

-**CURRENT LINKS** https://nebulax.playcode.io/index.html (recommended) OR https://nebula-x-beta.netlify.app/ (buggy)
+**CURRENT LINKS** https://nebulax.playcode.io/index.html (recommended) OR https://nebula-x-beta.netlify.app/ (buggy) DO NOT try to fork this repo and deply on netlify through there.
+IT WILL NOT WORK. we will be fixing this soon

 [![Netlify Status](https://api.netlify.com/api/v1/badges/dc7e44f8-980c-4f2a-a2b4-2a1606aa4b3d/deploy-status)](https://app.netlify.com/sites/nebula-x-beta/deploys)